 It wasn’t hard to buy a little ugly and sell a little cheap.
+You could even find a 1923 Ford bucket for sale for pretty cheap too.
 Deep recessions have a way of making an ugly workhorse look like the perfect showhorse when it came to buying an older used car.

 You could easily buy a nice but unfashionable car for around $1000 to $1500 and then finance it for three times that amount, while breaking even some time around the fourth to sixth month of the agreement.
 Once the state decided that they wanted all their tax money up front this breakeven point got pushed back to the nine month mark.
 These days it typically takes about a year.

 In the beginning I pretty much priced out the market.
 While my competitors did around $1000 down and $60 to $70 a week, I had what I called the $500 50/50.
 A $500 down payment and then a $50 a week for 50 weeks.

 I figured that right around $7 a day was the going price to make even unpopular cars move.
 Thanks to a confluence of older folks who lost their houses and cars, but still had part-time jobs or at least one family member working, and a swarm of new and used car dealers going out of business, I soon became the local Forrest Gump with the exact right shrimping boat at the right time.